Introduction

 - The V-I graph may not pass through the origin as in case of an ohmic conductor.

-- A non-ohmic conductor may conduct poorly or stop conducting altogether when you reverse the potential difference.
+- A non-ohmic conductor may conduct poorly or stop conducting altogether when the potential difference is reversed.

 Implications and Applications of Ohm's law